 - The responsible-play line on Crash auto-cashout sessions.

-The verified Crash RTP ranking
+Crash RTP ranking from direct cycle observation

 | Rank | Brand | Verified Crash RTP | House edge | Note |